ddd-mtl/agent-directory-zome/README.md

 AgentPubKeys are "stored" as a PathEntry from `"registered_agents"`

-This is done buy converting the key's raw bytes into create a PathComponent.
+This is done by converting the key's raw bytes into create a PathComponent.

 # TODO